-Has the State Established a minimum n-size requirement?
-Yes ON

-The State may only include, in both the numerator and the denominator, districts that met the State-established n and/or cell size.
+''' Has the State established a minimum n and/or cell size requirement?
+Yes No The State may only include, in both the numerator and the denominator, districts that met the State-established n and/or cell size.
 Report the number of districts totally excluded from the calculation as a result of the requirement because the district did not meet the minimum n and/or cell size.
-41
+70 '''